 Characteristics of Gifted Children: A Closer Look

 As a parent, you have undoubtedly noticed some unique characteristics of your gifted child.
-He may make sure that your VCR never flashes 12:00 or she may have installed the newest software on your computer.
+He may make sure that your DVR works properly or she may have installed the newest software on your computer.
 As a teacher, you may have seen a gifted child who wants to be creative with your lesson plan or one who alienates other children with her large vocabulary.
-In the next few columns, the focus will be on some of these unique characteristics and how they impact the lives of gifted children and their families-in an effort designed to help better understand the children we call gifted.
+In the next few columns, the focus will be on some of these unique characteristics and how they impact the lives of gifted children and their families—in an effort designed to help better understand the children we call gifted.

 Gifted children often enjoy wordplay and puns, combining words in unusual or creative ways.
 This can be refreshing, for example, when a fifth grader defines creativity as “the melding of dogma and karma” and the other students refuse to follow that response because they recognize it is superior to their own.
 It can also be extremely annoying.
 Once, when talking to a gifted child about his inappropriate behavior, I quoted British author Stephen Potter: “Knowledge is knowing how; wisdom is knowing whether.”
 The boy jokingly responded, “What does the climate have to do with it?”